-The governance framework has been in place at the London Borough of Harrow for the year ended 31 March 2024 and up to the date of audit and approval of the statement of accounts.
+The governance framework has been in place at the London Borough of Harrow for the year ended 31 March 2025 and up to the date of audit and approval of the statement of accounts.

 Reasonable assurance can be given that the systems and processes in place throughout the Council support the achievement of its objectives and generally comply with the Harrow's Local Code of Corporate Governance.
-The Council is currently aware of issues that could affect its financial position such as, but not limited to, ongoing cost pressures associated with the delivery of Children's and Adult Social Care Services, temporary housing and the cost of living crisis.
-Whilst a number of assurances have been obtained to support this conclusion as outlined in the following paragraphs, it is important that the specific assurance of the Head of Internal Audit & Anti-Fraud is considered to support this statement.
+The Council is currently aware of issues that could affect its financial position such as, but not limited to, ongoing cost pressures associated with the delivery of Adult Social Care, Temporary Accommodation and the cost of living crisis.
+Whilst a number of assurances have been obtained to support this conclusion as outlined in the following paragraphs, it is important that the specific assurance of the Assistant Director, Internal Audit & Anti-Fraud is considered to support this statement.